-Issuance of \$156.5 million five-year convertible debentures with a semi-annual interest of 1.875% per annum.
+- Issuance of \$156.5 million five year convertible debentures with a semi-annual interest of 1.875% per annum.
 The initial conversion rate for the convertible debentures will be 104.3297 common shares per \$1,000 principal amount, equivalent to an initial conversion price of approximately \$9.59 per share of First Majestic.
 The initial conversion rate represents a premium of approximately 35% relative to the Company's closing share price on the day before the announcement and is subject to adjustment in certain events.
-Proceeds from the convertible debentures will be used primarily for repayment of Primero's existing convertible debentures, other costs related

-Scotiabank commitment of \$150.0 million of new credit facilities, including a \$75.0 million three-year revolving credit facility and a \$75.0 million one-year bridge loan which bears an interest rate of LIBOR plus a range from 2.25% to 3.50%, depending on certain financial parameters of the Company.
+Proceeds from the convertible debentures will be used primarily for repayment of Primero's existing convertible debentures, other costs related to the closing of the Arrangement and general working capital purposes. - Scotiabank commitment of \$150.0 million of new credit facilities, including a \$75.0 million three year revolving credit facility and a \$75.0 million one year bridge loan which bears an interest rate of LIBOR plus a range from 2.25% to 3.50%, depending on certain financial parameters of the Company.
 A standby fee from 0.56% to 0.88% is also applicable for the undrawn portion of the revolving credit facility.
 Proceeds from the revolving credit facility will be used to pay down First Majestic and Primero's existing debt facilities.
-The bridge loan is meant to be used as a backstop which the Company does not expect to draw upon and may elect not to proceed
+The bridge loan is meant to be used as a backstop which the Company does not expect to draw upon and may elect not to proceed with prior to closing.